Early access is open — spots are limited. Check availability →

 Bush’s real contribution wasn’t the device.
 It was the philosophy encoded inside it.

-He observed something obvious once you notice it: human memory doesn't work like a library catalog.
-You don't retrieve ideas by looking up a classification number.
-You traverse them.
-One thought pulls the next.
-An image triggers a feeling that triggers a memory that triggers an argument that unlocks a solution.
+He observed something obvious once you notice it: human memory doesn’t work like a library catalog.
+You don’t retrieve ideas by looking up a classification number.
+You traverse them — one thought pulls the next, an image triggers a feeling that triggers a memory that triggers an argument that unlocks a solution, and the path through your knowledge is never the same twice.

 Early access